Changissnz/selfinterest/README.md

 The good judge of character and values does make errors, from time to time, and perhaps this cannot all be due to indiscrepancies of the empirical knowledge.
-And these could become a category of instances for the output of a shocked "world": there was the expectation, but however, these events occurred, so the world is at a loss for words, ignores the words from that point on received, by the assumption that the words mean something else.
+And these could become a category of instances for the output of a shocked "world": there was the expectation, but however, these events occurred, so the "world" is at a loss for words, ignores the words from that point on received, by the assumption that the words mean something else.
 "A break of trust" is an accurate phrasing for this.